top of page

 a. owe a fiduciary duty to ICGS as a whole;

-c. will avoid conflicts of interest (both personal interests and the interests of any
+c. will avoid conflicts of interest (both personal interests and the interests of any associated person);

-d. will not make improper use of information (including disclosing information) acquired
+d. will not make improper use of information (including disclosing information) acquired as Directors;

-proposals placed before the Board) when fulfilling the functions of office and exercising the powers attached to that office; for example, as a Treasurer, he/she should ensure that he/she acts according to Section 9 of this Charter;
+f. will exercise due care and diligence (including undertaking diligent analysis of proposals placed before the Board) when fulfilling the functions of office and exercising the powers attached to that office; for example, as a Treasurer, they should ensure that they act according to Section 9 of this Charter;

 h. make reasonable enquiries to ensure that ICGS is operating efficiently, effectively and legally towards the achievement of its goals;

-6.3 Individual Directors have no individual authority to participate in the day-to-day management of ICGS including making any representations or agreements with member companies, suppliers, customers, employees or other parties or organizations.
+6.3 Directors have no individual authority to participate in the day-to-day management of ICGS including making any representations or agreements with Member companies, suppliers, customers, employees or other parties or organizations.
 The exception to this principle occurs where the Board through resolution explicitly delegates an authority to the Director individually.

 6.4 Since the Board needs to work together as a group, Directors should, in good faith, act in a manner which is consistent with the accepted procedures for the good conduct of meetings.
 In particular, Directors should:

-b. use judgment, common sense and tact when discussing issues;
+b. use judgment, common sense, and tact when discussing issues;

 c. ensure that others are given a reasonable opportunity to put forward their views;

-e. be particularly sensitive in interpreting any request or direction from the Chair that
+e. be particularly sensitive in interpreting any request or direction from the Chair that aims to ensure the orderly and good-spirited conduct of the meeting.

 Section 7 The Role of the President

 7.1 The President is responsible for the attainment of ICGS’s goals and vision for the future, in accordance with the strategies, policies, programs and performance requirements approved by the Board.
-The position reports directly to the Board.
+The President reports directly to the Board.

 7.3 The President’s specific responsibilities include: